Two journalism students interviewing a member of the public, using a camera and mic

 Course description

-The work you complete with us will help to build up your portfolio and CV.
-Our unparalleled connections in the media industry can help to open up a huge range of placement opportunities, and we offer you the option to take a placement year to help gain vital industry experience and get ahead of the competition before graduation day.
+We also offer you the option to take a placement year to help gain vital experience and get ahead of the competition before graduation day.

 As a hands-on department at a prestigious Russell Group university, we're uniquely placed to offer you the best of both worlds.
-Our staff are award-winning editors and authors, active journalists and world-leaders in media and communications research.
-During your time with us, you'll receive the perfect balance of practical know-how and theoretical knowledge on the hottest issues within industry.
+You’ll be taught by award-winning editors and authors, active journalists and world-leaders in media and communication research.

 Our BA Journalism Studies course is currently accredited by the National Council for the Training of Journalists and the Professional Publishers Association.